LilWinx/Sabres/README.md

 OUTPUT

-Displays the list SNPs associated with resistance against SARS-CoV-2 antivirals within the dataset (resistant_isolates.txt).
+Generates a list SNPs associated with resistance against SARS-CoV-2 antivirals within the dataset (resistant_isolates.txt).

 Counts of strains carrying the type of resistance marker (summary_counts.txt)

-A SNPProfile file is also generated which displays all the SNPs of the tsv in a human-readable format with accompanying resistance markers.
+A per-isolate snpprofile.tab file is also generated which displays all the per-isolate SNPs a human-readable format with any accompanying resistance markers.

-The final column denotes whether the resistance marker has been confirmed in wild-type virus.
+The "Note" column denotes whether the resistance marker has been confirmed in wild-type virus.
  - confirmed    observed in clinical isolates
  - theoretical  cell culture assays with the mutation demonstrate resistance